 I have to talk about David Oquendo.
 He’s like Yomo Toro, Thelonious Monk, and Duke Ellington.
 People who come along occasionally that are a school onto themselves.
 So for me, it was another opportunity to learn and grow from the experience.
 This is a record of standards from his experience, from my experience and our experience, because what happened in the 1940s and 1950s in our art was absorbed and assimilated in the Caribbean, Europe and all over the place.
 Even though we come from different backgrounds we were familiar with a lot of the same material.

-One of the things that fascinated me about Oquendo was his scat.
-He does this mouth percussion thing that is just killing.
-He told me that there was a time when drums were not allowed on the street in Cuba, you had to have permission to play the drums, so mouth and body percussion became something of a substitute for playing percussion.
-He recounted that there were times when they would be standing around doing this on the street, and it sounded so real that people would call the cops.
-I don’t think he does it publicly, I guess it’s a private thing, but David is full of this type of stuff.
+One thing that fascinated me about Oquendo was his scat.
+He does this mouth percussion thing just killing.
+He told me there was a time when drums were not allowed on the street in Cuba, you had to have permission to play the drums, so mouth and body percussion became something of a substitute for playing percussion.
+He recounted there were times when they would be standing around doing this on the street, and it sounded so real that people would call the cops.
+I don’t think he does it publicly, I guess it’s a private thing.
 There is a lot of street in David.

-In a past interview, you said the following: “I consider myself very fortunate to have lived to see the fruition of so much labor.
-I think Mc Coy Tyner called it a privilege and so it is humbling to have gotten to the point to have the privilege of supporting myself this way.“
+In a past interview, you said: “I consider myself very fortunate to have lived to see the fruition of so much labor.
+Mc Coy Tyner called it a privilege and so it is humbling to have gotten to the point to have the privilege of supporting myself this way.“

 Tell me about the trombone band.

 Its brass music, trombone music, three trombones, a tuba, bass, and drums.
 We just participated in the Lake George Jazz Weekend.
 There was a group there called Pucho and the Latin Soul Brothers, they came on after us and carried the spirit of the festival.
 The music was fun, entertaining and accessible.
 The beauty of my band is that I can go just about anywhere with it.
-I can play dance music, folk music, some edgy stuff and pretty much do whatever I want to do.
-Judging from the response, we have received thus far I think we are going to be fine.
+I can play dance music, folk music, some edgy stuff and do whatever I want to do.
+Judging from the response, we have received I think we will be fine.

 You seemed to have achieved the best of both worlds; an apartment in Manhattan, a house in the country, a resurgence of your career.
-Who has it better than you?
+With it better than you?

 You got it, Tomas!
 You got it, man!